berkeleyarabic/flashcards/INDEX.md

 transliteration, or a mix of Latin and Arabic, and it gives you the Arabic script and a short definition.

+### Contributing

+Please let me know if you find any errors.
+The best way to do so is by submitting an issue on the [project page](https://github.com/berkeleyarabic/flashcards).
+This is also a good way to make suggestions or contribute new material.

 <!--
 ### TODO list